,

 Abstract- finally, children can begin to apply their understanding to more complex ideas, using the knowledge and skills learnt

+By using concrete, pictorial, and abstract representations, our children develop a thorough grasp of each concept.
+They don’t just memorise procedures but understand why mathematical methods work, which helps them apply their knowledge in different contexts.
 This approach, is applicable to all children, using strategies and resources that can be adapted to suit all learning needs.
 Teachers receive regular training to ensure they understand SEN needs in their class and can help every child to work towards expected progress or above in maths.

-Mathematics lends itself well to a collaborative approach; children are encouraged to learn along with their peers through pupil led investigations as well as through independent practice.
+At St. Finian’s, mathematics lends itself well to a collaborative approach; children are encouraged to learn along with their peers through pupil led investigations as well as through independent practice.
 Often, this means making regular use of the outdoor environment, made easy by each classroom opening out onto its own spacious terrace area.

 Teachers frequently assess children’s knowledge and understanding and adjust their planning to address any gaps and to build confidence before moving children on.
 Progress in maths is discussed within key stage teams and more formally during termly pupil progress meetings.
 Teachers are supported by the maths lead teacher, through regular CPD opportunities and through active engagement with our local maths hub.